-Chemistry (CHEM 106) The Study of Energy & Matter
+Chemistry (CHEM 108) The Study of Energy & Matter

-In all forms & all behaviors Can all matter and energy Sub-categories (not so distinct any longer)
+In all forms & all behaviors Can all matter and energy be observed directly?
+Sub-categories (not so distinct any longer)

-Organic: carbon Inorganic: non-carbon
+Organic: carbon

-Organometallic: organic + inorganic Analytical: what?, how much?, how pure?
+Inorganic: non-carbon Organometallic: organic + inorganic Analytical: what?, how much?, how pure?
 Chemical Biology: living organisms Physical: energy, changes, rates Nuclear: chemistry of the nucleus Environmental: interdisciplinary, eg. Ecology, Oceanography